 As discussed in Note 1, on October 25, 2022, the Company (formerly known as Mana) and Legacy Cardio entered into the Merger Agreement, which has been accounted for as a reverse recapitalization in accordance with GAAP.
 Pursuant to the Merger Agreement, the Company acquired cash of \$4,021 and assumed liabilities of \$928,500 from Mana.
-The liabilities assumed of \$854,775, net of an early payment discount of \$74,025 issued by a vendor on March 22, 2023, are \$928,500 were payable to two investment bankers and due on October 25, 2023.
-The assumed liabilities decreased to \$854,475, after net of an early payment discount of \$74,025 issued by one of the two investment bankers on March 22, 2023.
+The liabilities assumed of \$928,500 were payable to two investment bankers and due on October 25, 2023.
+The assumed liabilities decreased to \$854,475, after net of an early payment discount of \$ 74,025 issued by one of the two investment bankers on

+March 22, 2023.
 On March 27, 2023, the Company accepted the early payment discount and paid Ladenburg the net balance due and payable of \$419,475.
-As of September 30, 2023 \$419,475.
-On October 24, 2023, the Company paid the remaining post-merger liabilities balance was \$435,000.
-As of the date of this filing of this report, the remaining assumed liabilities balance of \$435,000 was paid to Benchmark.
+On October 24, 2023, the Company paid the remaining post-merger liabilities balance of \$ 435,000 to Benchmark.

 Mana's common stock had a redemption right in connection with the business combination.
 Mana's stockholders exercised their right to redeem 6,465,452 shares of common stock, which constituted approximately 99.5% of the shares with redemption rights, for cash at a redemption price of approximately \$10.10 per share, for an aggregate redemption amount of \$65,310,892.
-In accounting for the reverse recapitalization, the Company's legacy issued and outstanding 1,976,749 shares of common stock were reversed and the Mana shares of common stock totaling 9,514,743 were recorded, as described in Note 8.10.
+In accounting for the reverse recapitalization, the Company's legacy issued and outstanding 1,976,749 shares of common stock were reversed and the Mana shares of common stock totaling 9,514,743 were recorded, as described in Note 10.
 Transactions costs incurred in connection with the recapitalization totaled \$1,535,035 and were recorded as a reduction to additional paid in capital.